chuwyton/TokyoGTFS/README.md

 License
 -------

-Tokyo is shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, included in the file *license.md*.
+TokyoGTFS is shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, included in the file *license.md*.

 This script may be used for any use as long as alongside the sciprt a contribution is stated, that includes:
 - Author's name: Mikołaj Kuranowski,